Save Word with Password using GroupDocs.Editor for Java

 Feature 3: Content Editing and Document Saving

-Overview: This section shows how to modify document content and save it with specific configurations such as format and password protection.
+Overview: This section shows how to modify document content and save word with password using specific configurations such as format and password protection.

 Step 1: Extract Original Content